takemobiteam/takemobi-test.github.io/docs/index.md

 The endpoint **GET /tui-cps/v1/messages** can be used to retrieve a complete set of possible messages that may be sent via AWS SNS.

 ### Invalid Messages

-**[Internal note: We recently got feedback from Asela that she wants to change which category certain issues are in - is that completed?
-We should document the new state.]**

 | message_id  | Message                                                      |
 | ----------- | ------------------------------------------------------------ |